metrc/redcap-embedded-pdf/README.md

 are needed for reviewing prior forms.

 ## Installation
-* Download from GitHub at https://github.com/metrc/redcap-embedded-pdf and clone this repo into to your modules directory -OR- download from the official REDCap Repository through the Control Center.
 * Enable the module through the Control Panel
 * Set the web path to your eDocs folder in the module configuration page